 To utilize storytelling and collaboration as a tool to devise a new paradigm.

-BBRTC’s Theatre Lab is designed to empower both students and teachers by exploring culturally specific theatrical techniques and methodologies.
-This approach creates space for experimentation, fostering a sense of pride and identity that is essential for personal and artistic growth.
+BBRTC’s Theatre Lab is designed to empower both students and teachers through theatrical techniques and methodologies that create space for experimentation, fostering a sense of pride and identity that is essential for personal and artistic growth.
 We invite you to join us in this transformative journey, where creativity meets community, and where every participant has the opportunity to become a leader, storyteller, and change-maker.

 To Facilitate an Innovative Academic Setting: